« Writer | Main | Boycott Thomson Research »

 Dynamic Anchors using Javascript and Tinderbox

-In the spring of 2006, I began seriously exploring Tinderbox’s capabilities and, over time, what I found was a program that could, among other things, help me organize my research, engineer and customize data objects, establish relationships between those data objects, and develop a modular toolset for constructing websites.
+In the spring of 2006, I began seriously exploring Tinderbox's capabilities and what I found was a program that could, among other things, help me organize my research, engineer and customize data objects, establish relationships between those data objects, and provide a modular toolset for constructing websites.
 All of my websites are based on Tinderbox documents, including this blog.

-But for the first year or so, my explorations yielded only the simplest of structures, basically a container for a series of notes each representing a discrete HTML page.
-During this first phase, I studied the relationship between agents, notes, rules, and actions, increasing my understanding of how these objects could be used as the building blocks for other more powerful tools.
-In the winter of 2008, I overhauled the Tinderbox document I use to administer my course website, rebuilding it so that larger HTML structures—such as divs, tables, and unordered lists—were represented by notes and subelements—such as rows, cells, and list items—were represented by notes nested inside the notes representing the larger, block-level elements.
-I developed export templates for the required block elements as well as for many subelements.
+In the winter of 2008, I overhauled the Tinderbox document I use to adminster my course website.
+For the first year of my getting to know Tinderbox, I produced a document as a container for a series of notes each representing a discrete HTML page.
+In January of this year, I rebuilt the Tinderbox document so that larger HTML structures--such as divs, tables, and unordered lists--were represented by notes and subelements--such as rows, cells, and list items--were represented by notes nested inside the notes representing the larger, block-level HTML elements.
+I develped export templates for the required block elements as well as many subelements.
 As a result, building and modifying my course websites involves little, if any, tinkering at the level of HTML.
-I can focus on the overall document I’m editing and not worry so much about formatting.
+I can focus on the overall document I'm editing and not worry so much about formatting.
 This is especially important when working with so detailed an object as, for example, the daily syllabus for the theory course I am presently teaching.

-A few things I would like to point out about the current syllabus for the theory course is that the coding of typographer’s quotes around articles, last-name-first ordering for authors, page ranges for assigments, in-line URLs for downloadable materials, content for the RSS feed, cell formatting to highlight the next meeting, and many other style and structural elements are accomplished by my Tinderbox document.
+A few things I would like to point out about the current syllabus for the theory course is that the coding of typographer's quotes around articles, last-name orientation for authors, page ranges for assigments, in-line URLs for downloadable materials, content for the RSS feed, the cell formatting to identify the next meeting, and many other style and structural elements are accomplished by my Tinderbox document.

 What's more, the fundamental unit of an assignment on my daily syllabus originates from a bibliographic entry produced by EndNote.
 First, I select references in EndNote for export.
 I run a PERL transformation on those exported items which produces a Tinderbox document.
 I then import these Tinderbox objects into my course Tinderbox document, rearranging and tagging the objects until I have a workable syllabus.

 In the following video, I explain how using Tinderbox enables me to enhance my teaching using the web.
-Unlike a paper syllabus, a web-accessible syllabus can accommodate additions.
-In the case of this video, I talk about syllabus additions designed to help students understand difficult material covered in class.
+Unlike paper syllabus, a web-accessible syllabus can accommodate additions, in this case, additions to help students understand difficult material covered in class.
 More importantly, unlike many pedagogical devices which provide students with more information about course readings, this process requires almost no additional effort.

 Here is the video which explains just a few of the benefits of providing such materials for my students.